 Deliverable information

 Deliverable number 8.3

 Deliverable title Lessons Learnt on Science-Policy Interfaces

 Description This deliverable is intended to give an overview of the EuroSea actions at the interface between science and policy, ensuring the EuroSea results are useful for policy and decision-makers both at the EU, regional, and national levels.

 Work Package number 8

 Work Package title Communication: Engagement, Dissemination, Exploitation, and Legacy

 Lead beneficiary EuroGOOS

 Lead authors Dina Eparkhina

 Contributors Angela Hibbert, Manuel García León, Nicole Köstner, Toste Tanhua, Erik Van Doorn, Urmas Lips, Mike Dobson

 Due date 31.08.2022

 Submission date 27.10.2022

+Resubmission date 18.08.2023 (revised version)

-Comments In consultation with the project coordination, it was decided to postpone the finalisation of this document, which involves experts from different work packages, until the end of the reporting period in order to give everyone the opportunity to contribute to the quality of this document with their expertise, to give final feedback and also to incorporate experiences from a planned session on science-policy interface at the Ocean Best Practices workshop in October 2022 into the document.
+Comments In consultation with the project coordination, it was decided to postpone the finalisation of this document, which involves activities from different work packages, until the end of the reporting period in order to give everyone an opportunity to contribute and also to incorporate experiences from a EuroSea session on science-policy interface at the Ocean Best Practices workshop in October 2022.